keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 #### Snippets
 *	Commonly used sentences in emails.
 *	Can make 5000 of these if we want.
-*	Maybe beneficial when designing pathways.
+*	These may be beneficial when designing pathways.

 #### Templates
-*	Larger snippets basically.
+*	Larger snippets, basically.
 *	Have some predesigned in Hubspot.
 *	Can also design from scratch.
 *	Can place these in folders as well for specific pathways.